Search engine is loading. Please wait…

 Choosing the right car for Chile

-The right vehicle depends on where you plan to drive.
-Chile has modern city roads and good highways, but it also has gravel sections, mountain passes, ferry-linked routes, and long remote stretches where comfort and clearance matter more.
+The best rental car depends on your route.
+Chile has modern highways and good paved roads in many areas, but it also has gravel sections, mountain passes, ferry-linked roads and remote stretches where comfort, clearance and reliability matter more than choosing the cheapest option.

-Car type: In Chile, small cars often start from around $25 to $45 USD per day when booked ahead in major locations, while medium cars and compact SUVs are more commonly around $35 to $70 USD per day.
-Larger SUVs, pickups, and premium vehicles can easily rise to $70 to $120+ USD daily, especially in remote regions or high season.
+Car type: Small cars in Chile can often start from around $25 to $45 USD per day when booked in advance from major locations.
+Medium cars and compact SUVs are more commonly around $35 to $70 USD per day.
+Larger SUVs, pickups and premium vehicles can rise to $70 to $120+ USD per day, particularly in Patagonia, high season or remote locations with smaller fleets.

 Insurance and deposits: what to expect

-Always inspect the vehicle at pick-up and take clear photos or video of the bodywork, wheels, windscreen, mirrors, and interior.
+At pick-up, inspect the vehicle carefully and take clear photos or video of the bodywork, wheels, tyres, windscreen, mirrors, roof and interior.
+Make sure existing damage is recorded before you leave.
 Keep fuel receipts if you refuel shortly before returning the car.

 Tolls and fuel in Chile

 Chile has both traditional toll roads and electronic tolling.
 On many intercity routes, tolls are paid at booths.
-In and around Santiago, several urban highways use an electronic TAG system instead of cash plazas.
-This matters for rental drivers because the tolls may be charged automatically and then billed to you later by the rental company, sometimes with an additional admin fee.
-Before leaving the desk, ask whether your car already includes TAG registration, how the tolls are billed, and whether there is any daily or per-use service charge.
+In and around Santiago, several urban highways use the electronic TAG system instead of cash plazas.
+This is important for rental drivers because tolls may be charged automatically and billed to you later by the rental company, sometimes with an administration or service fee.

-Fuel is easy to find in cities and on the main north-south highway.
+Fuel is easy to find in cities and along major highways.
 Unleaded petrol is commonly called bencina, while diesel is also widely available.
-In remote areas such as Patagonia, the far south, or longer stretches of the Atacama region, stations can be far apart, so it is smart to top up sooner rather than later and not wait until the tank is nearly empty.
+In remote areas such as Patagonia, the Atacama region, the far south and sections of the Carretera Austral, fuel stations can be far apart.
+Top up whenever practical and do not wait until the tank is nearly empty.

 Driving tips in Chile